Elizabeth Milano, LCSW

-Mindfulness encourages a focus on the present moment- observing your thoughts, noticing your feelings and being intentional about your actions rather than reactive, avoidant or impulsive.
+Mindfulness encourages a focus on the present moment- observing your thoughts, feelings and actions rather than ignoring your inner experience and operating on autopilot.
 Mindfulness helps you to feel more in control of your life and allows you to make healthier choices.
 It’s a key factor in changing unhelpful patterns.

 Mindfulness also encourages a focus on sensory experience, teaching grounding techniques to regulate the nervous system.
 This helps to reintegrate the body and mind, which can become disconnected due to anxiety, depression, trauma or stress.
-Elizabeth encourages meditation, breathwork and incorporates a connection to nature and spirituality.
-Elizabeth teaches mindfulness techniques which help to decrease judgmental thinking and increase your awareness and acceptance of yourself, others and your life circumstances.
+I teach mindfulness techniques which help to decrease judgmental thinking and increase your awareness and acceptance of yourself, others and your life circumstances.

 If you’re experiencing anxiety you may notice yourself feeling stressed or nervous about what could go wrong, anticipating bad things that might happen in the future.
-If you’re dealing with depression, stress or trauma you may notice yourself reliving the past, thinking back on regrets or yearning for “how things used to be”- mindfulness can help.
+You may also notice yourself reliving the past, thinking back on regrets or yearning for “how things used to be.”
+Mindfulness can help you avoid these unhelpful patterns by living in the present and maximizing the happiness you experience now.

-Elizabeth supports people dealing with overwhelming emotions by providing space and time to process painful, intense feelings.
-Therapy sessions may explore how you are currently coping with intense emotion, the impact of your current coping strategies and education about additional healthy strategies to deal with painful feelings.
-Elizabeth helps you to determine for yourself what coping strategies are most useful and which ways of responding to your emotions may be detrimental to your wellbeing.
+I support people dealing with overwhelming emotions by providing space and time to process painful, intense feelings.
+Therapy sessions may explore how you are currently coping with intense emotions, the impact of your current strategies for handling your feelings and education about additional healthy coping skills.
+Together we discover what coping strategies are most useful and which ways of responding to your emotions may be detrimental to your wellbeing.

 While you may be trying very hard to battle anxiety, depression, stress or trauma- without access to a safe place to process your feelings, support, insight and new strategies to handle your emotions it can be nearly impossible to feel better.
-The insight and techniques taught in therapy can help.
+The support, insight and techniques taught in therapy can help.